 There are many possible reasons for seeking to engage in psychotherapy, including the need to come to terms with traumatic experiences, a sense of pervasive dissatisfaction in one's life and one's relationships, and a desire for personal development.

-I have over 15 years experience of working in the mental health field, and currently work in private practice as a psychotherapist, half of the week in London and half of the week in Brighton.
+I have 20 years experience of working in the mental health field, and currently work in private practice as a psychotherapist and Open Dialogue practitione.
 I am accredited and practice under the code of ethics of the UK Council for Psychotherapy (UKCP).
 I enjoy working with a variety of people, but also specialise in working with people who are diagnosed with psychosis, schizophrenia or borderline personality disorder.
-For more detailed information about me and my therapeutic style/approach, please see the about page.
+For more detailed information about my background, therapeutic style/approach and Open Dialogue, please see the about page.